deskflow/deskflow/README.md

 ### Contributions

 At this time we are looking for developers to help fix the issues found in the issue tracker.
 Submit pull requests once you've polished up your patch and we'll review and possibly merge it.

+### FAQ

+Q: Does drag and drop work on linux?

+A: No

+Q: What OSes are supported?

+A:
+  - Windows 7, 8, 8.1, and 10
+  - MacOS/OS X
+  - Linux
+  - FreeBSD

+Q: Are 32-bit versions of Windows supported?

+A: No